alianjum0/my-documents/trips/family_adventure_guide.md

 - **Tips**: Book tickets in advance to avoid queues.
 Bring a light jacket.

 ### Austria: Alpine Charm and Family Fun
-Austria’s family-friendly attractions offer a mix of nature and culture.
+Austria's family-friendly attractions offer a mix of nature and culture.

 #### 4. Salzburg Zoo
 - **Description**: A compact zoo with 1,500 animals (flamingos, penguins, farmyard pets), playgrounds, and shaded areas for toddler exploration.